 Hopefully, your lust for expensive and higher-end turntables has been at least somewhat sated by this carefully formulated list.

-It is our hope that this list of the best turntables under $2000 has been inspirational to you in anyway, hopefully in being able to formulate an idea of what kind of turntable you might want upgrade your own to.
+It is our hope that this list of the best turntables under $2000 has been inspirational to you in any way, hopefully in being able to formulate an idea of what kind of turntable you might want to upgrade your own to.

 Who knows, perhaps even seeing all the various characteristics listed here has allowed you to see what things you would prioritize and which you would care about less when trying to pick or design your own dream turntable.